thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2023-06-26-branching-strategies.md

 * The communication structure of the organization (How your team is organized)
 * The technical structure of the implementation (How your code is organized)

-If these two are in conflict, then the strategy will be suboptimal, awkward, and even harmful.
+If these two are not aligned, then the strategy will be suboptimal, awkward, and even harmful.
 For example, if the organization is arranged into teams that are responsible for different parts of the codebase, then the strategy should reflect that.
 Another example is if the implementation has multiple long-running releases to be maintained, then the strategy should reflect that.
 The strategy is also a workflow; it has a set of rules that govern how